AWS launches major SageMaker upgrades for machine learning model training and testing

 SageMaker Debugger is made to improve accuracy of machine learning models, while SageMaker Model Monitor is a way to detect concept drift.

-“With concept drift what we do is we create a set of baseline statistics on the data in which you train the model and then we actually analyze all the predictions, compare it to the data used to create the model, and then we give you a way to visualize where there appears to be concept drift, which you can see in SageMaker Studio,” Jassy said.
+“With concept drift, what we do is we create a set of baseline statistics on the data in which you train the model and then we actually analyze all the predictions, compare it to the data used to create the model, and then we give you a way to visualize where there appears to be concept drift, which you can see in SageMaker Studio,” Jassy said.

 Machine learning frameworks like PyTorch and TensorFlow have seen more adoption than SageMaker, but 85% of TensorFlow use in the cloud today happens with AWS, Jassy said.

 The series of new tools were introduced today alongside a range of machine learning cloud services for people without machine learning expertise like Kendra, Fraud Detector, and Inf1, an instance for AI inference.
-AWS also today debuted Graviton2, a chip for data centers due out next year.
+AWS also today debuted Graviton2, a chip for datacenters due out next year.

 SageMaker made its debut at re:Invent in 2017.
-At re:Invent last year, SageMaker got an upgrade with SageMaker Ground Truth, an automated data-labeling service, SageMaker RL for reinforcement learning.
+At re:Invent last year, SageMaker got an upgrade with automated data-labeling service SageMaker Ground Truth and SageMaker RL for reinforcement learning.